roelofse/TrustworthyAI/01_External_Reviews/Red_Team_Review_250427.md

 ---

-### 📜 Disclaimer
+### Epistemic Status Disclaimer

-> This external review was conducted by an LLM entity (Gemini Flash) operating in "Trustworthy AI Researcher" mode.
+> This external review was conducted by an LLM entity (Gemini Flash 2.0) operating in "Trustworthy AI Researcher" mode.
 > While care was taken to elicit independent critical evaluation, readers should note that LLM-based reviewers may exhibit supportive bias, especially post-publication.
-> Independent human peer review is encouraged to supplement this early external validation.
+> Due to known challenges with LLM signal integrity, possible cognitive cross-contamination, and prompt alignment effects, this review should be interpreted as an early-stage informational artifact rather than as formal scientific validation.
+> Readers are encouraged to view it as one perspective among many and to seek additional independent human expert review where formal verification is required.

 ---